qinyanjuidavid/SaveONE-life/README.md

 # SaveOne-Life
 ## Impact
 SaveOne-Life is an android mobile application that helps solve three United Nations  Sustainable Development Goals(SDG).
+These goals are;
 > ### No-Poverty

 > ### Quality Education